IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/18_Handling_Remote_Features_Manually.md

 }
 ```

-It handles incoming requests by the various remote grid features and returns the proccessed JSON data back to grid.
+It handles incoming requests by the various remote grid features and returns the processed JSON data back to grid.

 > **Note:** Use `GridDataSourceAction` attribute when you configure grid in the View.
 If you're using `GridModel` class and configure the grid in the Controller you should use the `GridModel.GetData` instance method to return data back to the browser.

 We recommend you to use the above methods in order to take full advantage of their remote capabilities with the least amount of effort.

 However in some cases you may not have access to the MVC wrappers (for example if you're using Ignite UI in an ASP.NET project) or you may want to build a custom logic for handling those requests.
-This topic will guide you through the proccess manually handling `igGrid` features remote requests and sending back a response in a JSON format that they can understand.
+This topic will guide you through the process manually handling `igGrid` features remote requests and sending back a response in a JSON format that they can understand.

 ## <a id="paging"></a> Handling Remote Paging